featheredtoast/discourse_docker/launcher_go/README.md

 #### Easier creation for prebuilt docker images

-Share prebuilt docker images by only running a build step - this build step does not need to connect to a database.
+Share built docker images by only running a build step - this build step does not need to connect to a database.
 It does not need postgres or redis running.
 This makes for a simple way to install custom plugins to your Discourse image.

 The resulting image is able to be used in Kubernetes and other docker environments.

-Adds the ability to partially build up an image "offline" without taking down an image until what is absolutely necessary, minimizing downtime.
+This is done by deferring finishing the build step, to a later configure step -- which boostraps the db, and precompiles assets.
+The configure and migrate steps can now be done on boot through use of env vars set in the `app.yml` config: `CREATE_DB_ON_BOOT`, `MIGRATE_ON_BOOT`, and `PRECOMPILE_ON_BOOT`

 #### Adds support to *when* migrations are run